wrld3d/wrld-poi-api/README.md

 #### Application API Key

 The Application API Key is the API key used to authenticate the eeGeo SDK.
-Application Keys can be associated with POI sets, providing that Application access to the POI set.
+Application Keys can be associated with POI sets, providing that application access to the POI set.
 Obtain Application API keys from [https://www.eegeo.com/developers/](https://www.eegeo.com/developers/).

 Application API Keys will be referred to as ```app_api_key``` throughout this README